-The Practical Riding Test is split into two modules.
-You must pass module one before you can progress to module two.
-Module 1 is an off-road test which shows your ability to perform various manoeuvres.
-Module 1 currently costs £15.50 to take which is then followed by £75 for Module 2.
-Book your test here.
+The motorcycle Practical Riding Test is split into two modules.
+You must pass the motorcycle module one before you can progress to module two.

-What do I need to take to my test?
+What do I need to take to my motorbike Practical Riding Test?

 - Your Theory Test pass certificate (or confirmation) if you are not exempt